WebAssembly/design/JITLibrary.md

 can help keep the spec itself simple and reduce the surface area of features required of every spec implementation.

-And, libraries are a good way to develop new features that we may eventually want to add to the spec.
-They make it easy to iterate, experiment, and gain real-world insight before freezing all the details in a spec.
+And, libraries will facilitate light-weight experimentation with new features that we may eventually want to add to WebAssembly itself.
+In a library layer, we can quickly iterate, experiment, and gain real-world insight, before adding features to the spec itself and freezing all the details.
+And as new features are standardized, libraries will become the polyfills which will help those features gain adoption.

 This raises the question of how we should decide which features belong in the spec, and which belong in a library.
 Some of the fundamental advantages of